Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Proposed Approach

 were $ \g_x $ and $ \g_y $ denotes the horizontal and vertical components, respectively.
-Note that the input definitions, equations \eqref{depthSR} and \eqref{Gradient} assume a column-wise vectorization of a 2D image of size $ N_y \times N_x $.
-The interpretation of \eqref{depthSR} is as follows: the first term $f(\xb)$ promotes depth reconstructions that minimize the strength and occurrence of depth discontinuities (i.e., of sparse depth gradient) imposed by the $\ell_1$ norm denoted as $\|\cdot\|_{\ell_1}$ while also ensuring consistency or preserving those pixels with available depth values as is represented by the second term with an equality in \eqref{depthSR}.
-In our case typical LiDARs can offer range noises of ~2 cm which supports our high reliance on its re-projected measurements.
+Note that the input definitions of Eq. \eqref{depthSR} and \eqref{Gradient} assume a column-wise vectorization of a 2D image of size $ N_y \times N_x $.
+The interpretation of Eq. \eqref{depthSR} is as follows: $f(\xb)$ promotes depth reconstructions that minimize the strength and occurrence of depth discontinuities (i.e., of sparse depth gradient) as imposed by the $\ell_1$ norm denoted as $\|\cdot\|_{\ell_1}$ while the equality constraint ensures consistency in pixels with available depth values.
+Current commercially available LiDARs can offer range noise RMS at 2 cm thus supporting the high reliance of Eq. \eqref{depthSR} on the re-projected measurements.

-Since the cost function in \eqref{depthSR} is convex and non-smooth, we use the accelerated gradient projection method of Nesterov \cite{Nesterov1983} along with a proximal method for the non-smooth $\ell_1$-norm.
-This proximal method is the non-linear soft-thresholding operator $\eta_{\tau}(\cdot): \R^N \rightarrow \R^N $ with threshold $\tau$ defined element-wise as
+Since the cost function in Eq. \eqref{depthSR} is convex and non-smooth, the accelerated gradient projection method of Nesterov \cite{Nesterov1983} along with a proximal method for the non-smooth $\ell_1$-norm is used.
+This proximal method is the non-linear soft-thresholding operator $\eta_{\tau}(\cdot): \R^N \rightarrow \R^N $ with threshold $\tau$ defined element-wise as shown in Eq. \eqref{soft}:

 Such an operator promotes sparsity of the solution discontinuities at each iteration by collapsing values near zero to zero.
-With such an accelerated sparse promoting optimizer, our depth reconstruction achieves a rate of convergence of $O(1/k^2)$ (where $k$ is the iteration number) due to the acceleration promoted by Nesterov's projection method.
-A summary of the algorithm is included in Algorithm \eqref{algorithm1}
+With such an accelerated sparse promoting optimizer, the depth reconstruction achieves a rate of convergence of $O(1/k^2)$ (where $k$ is the iteration number) due to the acceleration promoted by Nesterov's projection method.
+A summary of the algorithm is included in Algorithm \ref{algorithm1}